en

 Roles that require niche skills will come with a heftier price tag.
 Candidates who can fill these positions will also be after regional scopes, so hiring teams should aim to meet expectations on both counts.

-While pay remains a motivating factor, the chance to work with modern legal tech and gain AI governance experience are bigger pull factors.
+While pay remains a motivating factor, the chance to work with sustainable product lines, modern technologies or to grow to a senior management role are bigger pull factors.
 Investments into upskilling and the right technical stack therefore support talent attraction and retention rates in the long run.

 Flexible work arrangements are also a huge draw.
 This is especially so for professionals in Ho Chi Minh City, who face longer commute times as they are priced out of real estate within the city center.
 Companies that offer flexibility thus help foster a greater sense of trust and well-being among employees.

-Career progression is another key motivation for job movers.
+Career progression as mentioned is another key motivation for job movers.
 This tendency is most evident among an emerging pattern in the job market.

-Experienced legal counsels are now more open to taking on interim or contract roles, even outside their industry, as long as it offers them exposure to tech or regulatory projects.
+Experienced legal counsels are now more open to taking on interim or contract roles, even outside their background sector, as long as it offers them exposure to a new industry especially in technology.
 This underscores candidates’ desire to advance their careers.

 Lastly, Estelle advises streamlining recruitment as candidates tend to drop out of lengthy hiring processes.